gavinln/jekyll_vm/doc/readme.txt

 2. vagrant provision

-3. Login to the GUI and run startx
+3. Login to the GUI and run the following startx

 3. Start "System Tools/Xterm" from the menu and then run xterm -ls

-4. Change to the directory with ruby code cd /vagrant/selenium
+4. Change to the directory with ruby code (type yes to trust .rvmrc file) cd /vagrant/selenium

 5. Ruby test without Test::Unit